Biggleswade

 Biggleswade (/ˈbɪɡəlzweɪd/ BIG-əlz-wayd) is a market town and civil parish in Central Bedfordshire in Bedfordshire, England.
 It lies on the River Ivel, 11 miles (18 km) south-east of Bedford.
-Its population was 16,551 in the 2011 United Kingdom census, and its estimated population in mid-2019 had increased to 21,700, its growth encouraged by good road and rail links to London.
-The King's Reach development, begun in 2010, will provide 2,000 new homes to the east of the town.
+Its population was 16,551 in the 2011 United Kingdom census, This figure increased by 36% to 22,541 at the time of the 2021 United Kingdom census.

-Highlights

 Evidence of settlement in the area goes back to the Neolithic period, but it is likely that the town as such was founded by Anglo-Saxons.
 A gold Anglo-Saxon coin was found on a footpath beside the River Ivel in 2001.
 The British Museum bought the coin in February 2006 and at the time, it was the most expensive British coin purchased.
 A charter to hold a market was granted by King John in the 13th-century.
 In 1785 a great fire devastated the town.
 The Great North Road passed through until a bypass was completed in 1961.
 A railway station was opened in 1850.
 From the 1930s to the late 1990s, manufacturing provided a significant amount of employment.
-The town centre is designated as a conservation area.
+The town centre is designated a conservation area.